Eighteen appealing Big Books—stories, rhymes and informational texts:

 - are ideal to introduce early literacy skills and concepts of print

-- use rhyme, repetition and rhythm in the narrative titles
+- use rhyme, rhythm and repetition in the narrative titles

-- introduce science and mathematics concepts in the informational texts
+- introduce science and mathematical concepts in the informational texts

 - link to the Vocabulary Starters.

 A Vocabulary Starter links to each book.
-This link provides the teacher with an opportunity to explore the vocabulary related to the specific topic of the book.
+This link provides the teacher with the opportunity to explore the vocabulary related to the specific topic of the book.

 The Vocabulary Starters:

-- use full-color photographs to introduce vocabulary which builds on the concept of the book
+- use unambiguous, full-color photographs to introduce vocabulary which builds on the concept of the book

-- provide a variety of suggestions for developing oral language.
+- provide a variety of suggestions to develop oral language.

 - enable readers to listen and follow text, reinforcing key vocabulary and foundational skills